Security-Onion-Solutions/securityonion-docs/local-rules.rst

 Testing Local Rules
 -------------------

 Adding local rules in Security Onion is a rather straightforward process.
 However, generating custom traffic to test the alert can sometimes be a challenge.
-Here, we will show you how to add the local rule and then use the python library scapy to trigger the alert.
+Here, we will show you how to use the python library scapy to trigger the alert.

 -  Generate some traffic to trigger the alert.
 To generate traffic we are going to use the python library ``scapy`` to craft packets with specific information to ensure we trigger the alert with the information we want: